VUB-HYDR/TREX/MANUAL.md

 # Step 4.
 Importing pure Python packages with PIP
 ---

-1. Open cmd (Windows command prompt) as administrator
-2. We will use inbuilt Python package PIP to preview/install/update.
+1.Open cmd (Windows command prompt) as administrator 2.We will use inbuilt Python package PIP to preview/install/update.
 Assume we want to install numpy - type in cmd:
 > pip install numpy.

 3. Test importing your packages with test.py.
 Complex packages may require additional packages to be-preinstalled.
 Command ‘pip install’ should do this for you.
-4. Errors?
+4.Errors?
 Let’s see what could have gone wrong…

-a.
-Run CMD as administrator
+	a.Run CMD as administrator
-b.
-Microsoft Visual C++ 9.0 is missing
+	b.Microsoft Visual C++ 9.0 is missing
-c.	pip install wheel (see Step 5.2)
+	c.pip install wheel (see Step 5.2)

-Test importing your package with test.py
-4. Here you can find more commands to be typed in cmd:
+5.Here you can find more commands to be typed in cmd:
 > python --version

 > pip --version pip is the inbuilt python package